coleifer/peewee/docs/peewee/orm_utils.rst

       :param format: Input format.
 By default, *csv* and *json* are supported.
       :param filename: Filename to read data from.
       :param file_obj: File-like object to read data from.
-      :param bool strict: Whether to store values for columns that do not already exist on the table.
+      :param bool strict: Skip values for columns that do not already exist on the table.
       :param str encoding: File encoding.
       :param bool iso8601_datetimes: Decode datetimes and dates from ISO 8601 format.
       :param bool base64_bytes: Decode BLOB field-data from base64.
 By default hex